yhlink/kssdtree/README.md

 ```
 import kssdtree
-kssdtree.quick(shuf_file='L3K10.shuf', genome_files='your input genomes path', output='output.newick', reference='your reference genome path', method='nj', mode='r')
+kssdtree.quick(shuf_file='./shuf_files/L3K10.shuf', genome_files='your input genomes path', output='output.newick', reference='your reference genome path', method='nj', mode='r')
 ```
 ## 2.3 GTDB-based Phylogenetic Placement Pipeline

 ```
 import kssdtree
-kssdtree.quick(shuf_file='L3K9.shuf', genome_files='your input genomes path', output='your output path', database='gtdbr214', method='nj', mode='r', N=30)
+kssdtree.quick(shuf_file='./shuf_files/L3K9.shuf', genome_files='your input genomes path', output='your output path', database='gtdbr214', method='nj', mode='r', N=30)
 ```
-For 'L3K10.shuf' and 'L3K9.shuf', they can be downloaded automatically.
+For 'L3K10.shuf' and 'L3K9.shuf', kssdtree will download automatically them before sketching.
 We have updated the version 2.0.8 of kssdtree to ensure that it can be downloaded completely.
-If the automatic download fails, you can manually download them from https://zenodo.org/records/12699159.
+If the automatic download fails, you can manually download them from https://zenodo.org/records/12699159 or current directory shuf_files.
 For other '*.shuf' files, such as 'L2K8.shuf', etc., kssdtree will be generated automatically by shuffle function.
 More usages about Kssdtree, please see Kssdtree documentation (https://kssdtree.readthedocs.io/en/latest).
 # 3. How to cite
 Hang Yang, Xiaoxin Lu, Jiaxing Chang, Qing Chang, Wen Zheng, Zehua Chen, Huiguang Yi, Kssdtree: an interactive Python package for phylogenetic analysis based on sketching technique, Bioinformatics, Volume 40, Issue 10, October 2024, btae566, https://doi.org/10.1093/bioinformatics/btae566